 soft nylon, but if you want to have the absolute most durable and most resilient

-nylon for the money, I suggest you avoid the more costly soft nylons and buy a
+nylon fiber for the money, I suggest you avoid the more costly softer nylons and buy a

 is easiest understood if you have ever gone fishing and used a nylon filament